chetanchawla/chetanchawla/README.md

 </p>

-- 🔭 I’m currently learning and researching __Astrophysics__ (focussing on Exoplanets)
+- 🔭 I’m currently finding ways to better detect Exoplanets during their transits
-- 👯 I’m looking for research programs in astrophysics
+- 👯 I’m looking forward to applying to Graduate Schools this Fall
-- 🌌 I previously worked at [ZS Associates](https://www.zs.com) as a Business Technology Analyst, developing and deploying data systems for pharmaceutical sales alignments
+- 🌌 I previously worked at [ZS Associates](https://www.zs.com) as a Business Technology Analyst, developing and deploying automated data systems for pharmaceutical sales alignments
 - ✨ Pronouns: He/him
 - 🛸 Fun fact: I can code without coffee
-- 🎼 Hobbies: [Music](https://www.youtube.com/playlist?list=PLwX1goq_zNSv1TEPV8gUh9gHFdG316yJc) (Piano, Guitar and Singing), watching Anime, connecting with people, cooking and doodling
+- 🎼 Hobbies: [Music](https://www.youtube.com/playlist?list=PLwX1goq_zNSv1TEPV8gUh9gHFdG316yJc) (Piano, Guitar and Singing), meeting people's pets, watching Anime, connecting with people, cooking and doodling

 ![Chetan's github stats](https://github-readme-stats.vercel.app/api?username=chetanchawla&show_icons=true&hide_border=true)

-If you want to talk about your universe or want to contact me for more details/any opportunities, drop a message on :
+If you want to talk about your universe or want to contact me for more details, any opportunity or for a potential collaboration, drop an email/message on:

 <p align="center">